104: No Such Thing As A Herd Of Koalas

 I found a bird that I'd never heard of before.
 It's a Tibetan blackbird.

 This is its name.
-Turdus maximus.
+Turtus maximus.

 It's an actual bird.
-All corded birds are the Turdus genus, aren't they?
+All corded birds are the turdus genus, aren't they?

 They're crows, ravens, magpies, all birds like that, and they're so intelligent.

 So this fact is kind of about birds of prey learning how to use tools in a way.
-And Corvids are amazing at using tools.
+And corvids are amazing at using tools.

-So, it like pushed the glass beaker against a wall so that it bent this bit of wire into a hook in order that it could hook a stick that was slightly out of its reach and it hooked the stick towards it.
+So there was one experiment where a crow was, it managed to, it was given a piece of wire and it managed to bend this piece of wire into a hook using a glass kind of beaker that was nearby so it like pushed the glass beaker against a wall so that it bent this bit of wire into a hook in order that it could hook a stick that was slightly out of its reach and it hooked the stick towards it and then it took the long stick with which it was able to get the food that it wanted to get.

 And I don't know why I couldn't just fly over and pick up the food, but it was challenging itself.

 We're going to have to move on really shortly.
-So, anything else before we do?
-Koalas to escape forest fires, their instinctive reaction is to crawl up a tree.
+So anything else before we do?
+Koalas, to escape forest fires, their instinctive reaction is to crawl up a tree.

 So